espocrm/documentation/docs/development/coding-rules.md

 ### 5\.
 Don't write comments, write self explanatory code.

 In addition: Do not write *phpdoc* for non-public methods and properties.
-It's OK if you don't write *phpdoc* at all.
+It's OK if you don't write *phpdoc* at all (unless needed for static analysis).

 Exception: Adding comments may be reasonable in some rare cases.